Better Together.

 – Utica Observer-Dispatch

-Music by Johnathan Reid Gealt | Lyrics by Dustin Sullivan | Book by Kasey Marino Based on the novel by Lyndsay Faye | Co-Directed by Madsie Flynn and Melissa Crespo
+Music by Jonathan Reid Gealt | Lyrics by Dustin Sullivan | Book by Kasey Marino | Based on the Sherlock Holmes Pastiche novel by Lyndsay Faye | Co-Directed by Madsie Flynn and Melissa Crespo | Produced in association with Amanda Dubois Productions and HudsonMann

 “Thrilling entertainment.
 Quite simply, a must for Holmes fans and Ripperologists alike.”